 The party tables were made colorful, thanks to some fun striped and polka dotted products from both Shop Sweet Lulu and Polka Dot Market.
 Each place setting included a fun red polka-dotted gable box with a personalized name hang tag.
 The boxes were decorated with a fun label: “Game over.
 Wii thank you for coming to our party.”
 These boxes were used to fill up with treats from the dessert table to take home as party favors.
 To quench our little gamer’s thirst, small bottled waters (Power Up Potion & Power Up Water) were included at each place, along with cute striped straws.
-Centerpieces were created from upcycled Tootsie Roll Banks, covered in coordinating paper and decorated with mushrooms peeking out on sucker sticks.
+Mario brothers party ideas and centrepieces were created from up cycled Tootsie Roll Banks, covered in coordinating paper and decorated with mushrooms peeking out on sucker sticks.
 These acted as perfect balloon weights for some polka dotted balloons.

 The best part about this party was the ease of the entertainment!
 We hired Game Truck Seattle, a video arcade on wheels that had several big screen TV’s and various gaming systems allowing our entire group of boys to play video games all at the same time!

-Visit Banner Events on Facebook to see more great boy’s party ideas.
+Visit Banner Events on Facebook for more great boy’s party ideas.